The best books I read in 2023

 5th: What's Our Problem by Tim Urban

-The cover image of the book, What's Our Problem.
+The cover of What's Our Problem.

 Image: Wait But Why